 - 1. Tests will be by appointment only.
-The contact point for testing will be in the Guidance Counselors' office. - 2.
+The contact point for testing will be in the Guidance Counselor's Office. - 2.
 Qualifying students are those who are legally enrolled in Guthrie High School. - 3.
-The passing scores will be 90% with no retest during the same testing period.

-- 4. Tests will cover: - a) The entire course content. - b) The Priority Academic Student Skills. - c) The subject matter taught at Guthrie High School. - 5.
-No one will be allowed to test out of any class for which they have already taken a more advanced class in the same subject area. - A passing grade will result in the course being put on the transcript for credit but with no letter grade.
+The passing scores will be 90% with no retest during the same testing period. - 4.
+Tests will cover: - a. the entire course content. - Oklahoma Academic Standards - c. the subject matter taught at Guthrie High School. - 5.
+No one will be allowed to test out of any class for which they have already taken a more advanced class in the same subject area. - 6.
+A passing grade will result in the course being put on the transcript for credit but with no letter grade.
 Credit for graduation will be given as a class passed. - 7.
 Failure to demonstrate proficiency will not be noted on the transcript.